JeffersonLab/clasrec-orchestrators/README.md

 # clasrec-orchestrators

+**This project is DEPRECATED.
+The orchestrators have been merged into CLARA v4.3 standard distribution.**

+**Up-to-date information about running CLAS reconstruction can be found in https://claraweb.jlab.org.**

 CLARA orchestrators to process CLAS12 files in a chain of reconstruction services.
 The chain should be configured with your selected services.